t-honk/TinyScriptLang/README.md

 The `key` method is used to execute a keystroke with a given keycode.

 ####Parameters
-- `keyCode` (string, int): Accepts both string and integer arguments, valid keycodes can be found at https://learn.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes and valid string representations can be found in keycodes.json
+- `keyCode` (string, int): Accepts both string and integer arguments, valid keycodes can be found at https://learn.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes and valid string representations can be found in keycodes.txt

 ####`sleep`
 Pauses execution for a given amount of time